 The University of Washington has an outstanding graduation rate, with over 80% of students consistently earning a degree.
 Among Seattle residents 25 and older, 63% have a college degree while 27% have graduate or professional degrees.

 Seattle Has the Best Public Transit

 Seattle’s public transportation system is ranked number one in the nation in a study by WalletHub, reported by Business Insider.
-Though many Seattle commuters still rely on cars, the diversity, safety, and efficiency of Seattle-area public transit make it the best in any major city.
+Many Seattle commuters still rely on cars.
+However, the diversity, safety and efficiency of Seattle-area public transit make it the best in any major city.

 The average workday commute in Seattle is around 30 minutes, which is one of the country’s longer average commutes.
 Highway bottlenecks are part of the problem, especially as more people have moved to the city.
-However, as more people opt to use the different public transit options around the city, such as the light rail, bus lines, streetcars, monorail, and bike-sharing, the hope is that overall traffic should decrease over time.
-Plus, public transportation can help save you money on tolls on popular roadways like the 520 bridge or the SR 99 tunnel.
+As more people opt to use the different public transit options around the city, such as the light rail, bus lines, streetcars, monorail and bike-sharing, the hope is that overall traffic should decrease over time.
+Plus, public transportation can help save you money on tolls on popular roadways.
+This is true for the 520 bridge or the SR 99 tunnel.